5 surefire ways to ruin an EMS field supervisor

 2. Overload supervisors with tasks and projects

 “I come to work feeling like I start my day behind,” Jan told me.
 Supervisors are often the task delegation dumping ground.
-Paperwork, daily operational tasks, supplies, shifts filling, responding to calls, special events, employee evaluations, big reporting ratios, and special projects all pile up on the supervisor
+Paperwork, daily operational tasks, supplies, filling shifts, responding to calls, special events, employee evaluations, big reporting ratios and special projects all pile up on the supervisor.

 3. Don't arm supervisors with great people skills